cursorless-dev/cursorless-talon/docs/customization.md

 Linux and Mac, the directory is `~/.talon/user/cursorless-settings`.
 On Windows, it is `%AppData%\Talon\user\cursorless-settings`.

-Note that these csv's
+Note that these csv's:

 - have no header column,
 - support empty lines,
-- support comment lines beginning with `#`.
+- support comment lines beginning with `#`, and
 - ignore any leading / trailing whitespace on spoken forms and cursorless identifiers